top of page

 Why has the bridge been a popular suicide site?

-Part of the reason is because of the bridge’s magnetic appeal.
-Suicide sites tend to draw suicidal people to them, and the Golden Gate Bridge exerts a stronger pull than anywhere else.
-A second reason is because of the perception that jumping from the bridge results in a quick, near-certain death.
-This isn't always true; 5 percent of jumpers survive the fall and end up drowning, their last seconds filled with pain and terror.
-The main reason, though, is because access is easy.
+Part of the reason was because of the bridge’s magnetic appeal.
+Suicide sites tend to draw suicidal people to them, and ever since it opened the Golden Gate Bridge has exerted a stronger pull than anywhere else.
+A second reason was because of the perception that jumping from the bridge resulted in a quick, near-certain death.
+This wasn't always true; 5 percent of jumpers survived the fall and ended up drowning, their last seconds filled with pain and terror.
+The main reason, though, was because access was easy.
 Pedestrian and bike paths on the bridge are open year-round, and the railing is only four feet high—low enough for almost anyone to climb over it.

 Original plans called for a taller railing specifically to prevent against suicides.
 In a last-minute design decision, however, the railing was lowered to enhance the view.
 The first suicide occurred shortly after the bridge opened in 1937, and over the next 70 years, as the number of suicides increased dramatically, there were periodic proposals to erect a physical deterrent.
 All were rejected by the Golden Gate Bridge District, which is largely autonomous.
 Public pressure began mounting in 2005, and led to a vote in 2008 in which the Bridge District board approved adding a marine-grade stainless steel net underneath.
 At the same time that they approved it, however, board members voted against using any bridge monies to pay for it.
-In 2014, the current board reversed its position and approved using reserves to match funding that had been committed by three sources (the Metropolitan Transportation Commission, Caltrans, and California’s Mental Health Services Act).
-With full funding in place, construction of the specially-designed net—more than 360,000 square feet—is now underway, to be installed no later than January 2021.
-In the meantime, additional Bridge Patrol officers have been hired to prevent new jumps.
+In 2014, the board reversed its position and approved using reserves to match funding that had been committed by three sources (the Metropolitan Transportation Commission, Caltrans, and California’s Mental Health Services Act).
+With full funding in place, construction of the specially-designed, stainless steel, marine-grade began in 2017 net and was completed in January 2024.

 Why was the net chosen over a taller railing?

-One reason the net was chosen was because it won’t affect views from the bridge and was the preferred option among five that were presented to the public and voted on in an online poll.
+One reason the net was chosen was because it doesn’t affect views from the bridge, and it was the preferred option among five that were presented to the public and voted on in an online poll.
 A second reason was because the cost to maintain the net is cheaper than that of maintaining a taller railing.
-The net doesn’t need to be painted periodically, and from a distance, especially on foggy days, it will be unnoticeable.
-The design is modeled, in part, after nets on a bridge in New York and castle in Switzerland.
+The net doesn’t need to be painted periodically, and from a distance, especially on foggy days, is unnoticeable.
+The design was modeled, in part, after nets on a bridge in New York and a castle in Switzerland.

 Yes, without a doubt.
+Already, suicides and suicide attempts from the bridge have been reduced considerably, and going forward the hope is that the bridge no longer will be a destination for people intent on ending their lives.
 Studies from around the world have proven that restricting access to lethal means is one of the two most effective ways to prevent suicides (the other way is to provide more training to physicians in identifying suicidal behavior and intervening effectively).
 At every site that once was a magnet for suicides, the problem has ended after a taller railing or net was erected.
 On bridges, suicidal people ignore signage and phones because they are too wrapped up in their own problems to notice.
 This is why a physical barrier is the only solution that truly truly works.

 What happens if someone jumps into the net?